 February 24, 1955: Steve Jobs is born in San Francisco.
 He will go on to co-found Apple and become one of the most important figures in the history of consumer technology.
 He’s also probably a big part of why you’re reading this website right now.

 Happy birthday, Steve!
-Let’s take a moment to reflect on your innovation, artistry and overall brilliance.
+Let’s take a moment to reflect on your innovation, artistry and overall brilliance on what would have been your 65th birthday celebration.

 What can we say about Steve Jobs that hasn’t been written hundreds, or thousands, of times before?